 Gin and tonic were made for one another, and the classic combination has been around for centuries.
-It all seems simple enough—the essential ingredients are right there in the name, although there is somewhat of a science to making the perfect G&T, according to Los Angeles bartender and Candra co-founder Sebastian Hamilton-Mudge.
-“The Gin and Tonic can be quite a personal drink, so drink it as you like it,” he tells Liquor.com.
-“But don’t be afraid to try something new.”
+It all seems simple enough—the essential ingredients are right there in the name.

-The Pink Gin and Tonic takes this drink to another level with the addition of Angostura bitters, a classic cocktail “seasoning“ that’s a staple behind bars across the world.
-Reddish-brown in hue, Angostura both transforms a G&T from crystal clear to soft pink while adding a layer of complexity and subtle bitterness.
-We can’t take credit for this approach, however—the combination of bitters and gin goes back to the 19th century and has withstood the test of time, both for its medicinal properties and signature flavor. “[Pink gin] goes back to sometime after 1830 when British Royal Naval sailors got their hands on it and mixed it with gin onboard ship to combat seasickness,” Hamilton-Mudge shares.
-The gin of the era was Plymouth gin, which is a somewhat sweeter style than the citrus-forward London Dry category, but you’ll have to decide for yourself which gin is best for your G&T. Use this recipe as a template for your experimentation.
+The genius combination—and delightful coloring—of bitters and gin has withstood the test of time. “[Pink gin] goes back to sometime after 1830 when British Royal Naval sailors got their hands on it and mixed it with gin onboard ship to combat seasickness,” Hamilton-Mudge shares.
+The gin of the era was Plymouth gin, which is a somewhat sweeter style than the citrus-forward London Dry category, but you’ll have to decide for yourself which gin is best for your G&T.

-Add the gin, bitters and lime juice to a tall glass filled with ice.
+Add the gin, lime juice and bitters into a tall glass filled with ice.